 For agricultural products, Canada and Mexico are the two of the largest export markets for the US.

 - US Exports to Mexico - For exporting agricultural products to Mexico, NAFTA has been of great benefit to the US.
 Before the signing of the NAFTA agreement, US exports of agricultural products to Mexico had fallen and were being challenged for market share by Latin American countries and European nations.
-But after NAFTA the value of U.S. agricultural exports worldwide climbed 65 percent by 2007.
+But after NAFTA the value of U.S. agricultural exports worldwide climbed 65% by 2007.
 From 2001 to 2006, US agricultural exports to Mexico climbed by $3.6 billion to $10.8 billion.
 By 2011 the value of agricultural exports reached $18.4 billion, making Mexico the third largest agricultural export market.
-A wide range of agricultural products have faired well under NAFTA including; beef, including offal, corn, soybeans, cotton, fresh vegetables, fresh fruits, dried vegetables, feed ingredients, wheat, sorghum, grocery products and pork.
+A wide range of agricultural products has fared well under NAFTA including; beef, including offal, corn, soybeans, cotton, fresh vegetables, fresh fruits, dried vegetables, feed ingredients, wheat, sorghum, grocery products, and pork.

-- US Exports to Canada - As the US and Canada had a pre-existing agreement, the U.S.- Canada Free Trade Agreement (CFTA), the export of agricultural products to Canada had not suffered like it had in Mexico.
+- US Exports to Canada - As the US and Canada had a pre-existing agreement, the U.S.- Canada Free Trade Agreement (CFTA), the export of agricultural products to Canada had not suffered as it had in Mexico.
 However, the NAFTA agreement did see significant increases in revenue.
 Exports to agricultural products Canada rose from $4.2 billion in 1990 to $19.0 billion in 2011, making Canada the number one export market for the US.
-Canada accounts for 14 percent of total U.S. agricultural exports.
+Canada accounts for 14% of total U.S. agricultural exports.
 In 2010, the top export product categories were fresh vegetables, fresh fruit, snack foods, processed fruits and vegetables, and red meats.
-There is a very diverse product base exported to Canada with no single export category to Canada makes up more than 10 percent of the total.
-Despite NAFTA the US does have competition for the Canadian market.
+There is a very diverse product base exported to Canada with no single export category to Canada makes up more than 10% of the total.
+Despite NAFTA, the US does have competition for the Canadian market.
 Mexico exports agricultural goods to Canada, as well as Brazil, and China.
-The costs of importing agricultural exports from China suffers from the high transportation costs, but currently the labor costs are still low enough to make importation feasible.
+The costs of importing agricultural exports from China suffers from high transportation costs, but currently, the labor costs are still low enough to make importation feasible.
 China exports to Canada include fruits, apple juice, vegetables, pasta, and peanuts.

-- Canadian Exports to the US - Since the NAFTA agreement was approved Canadian agricultural exports to the United States and Mexico have increased by 95 percent, with exports to the United States having grown by 92 percent.
-The US is Canada's largest export market, purchasing about 61 percent of Canadian agricultural exports.
-Some areas have done well under NAFTA including horticultural crops, oilseed products, specialty crops such as dried beans, red meats and processed products.
+- Canadian Exports to the US - Since the NAFTA agreement was approved Canadian agricultural exports to the United States and Mexico have increased by 95%, with exports to the United States has grown by 92%.
+The US is Canada's largest export market, purchasing about 61% of Canadian agricultural exports.
+Some areas have done well under NAFTA including horticultural crops, oilseed products, specialty crops such as dried beans, red meats, and processed products.

-- Mexican Exports to Canada - Because of the lower labor costs, Mexico imports labor intensive agricultural goods to Canada, such as horticultural products.
-Canada imports a wide variety of fruits and vegetables from the Mexico, but its top import is beer, followed by tomatoes, guavas and mangos, peppers, and avocados.
-Canada’s importation of fruits and vegetables from Mexico has been growing at around nine percent per year since NAFTA.
-Prior to the agreement Canada had seasonal tariffs for fresh vegetables and tender fruits of between 10 and 15 percent.
-Canada’s importation of Mexican beer has grown at around eleven percent since the implementation of NAFTA, and will continue to grow as some of Canada’s larger brewing companies purchase minority holdings in Mexico’s largest breweries.
+- Mexican Exports to Canada - Due to the lower labor costs, Mexico imports labor-intensive agricultural goods to Canada, such as horticultural products.
+Canada imports a wide variety of fruits and vegetables from Mexico, but its top import is beer, followed by tomatoes, guavas and mangos, peppers, and avocados.
+Canada’s importation of fruits and vegetables from Mexico has been growing at around 9% per year since NAFTA.
+Prior to the agreement, Canada had seasonal tariffs for fresh vegetables and tender fruits of between 10% and 15%.
+Canada’s importation of Mexican beer has grown at around 11% since the implementation of NAFTA and will continue to grow as some of Canada’s larger brewing companies purchase minority holdings in Mexico’s largest breweries.